 Software and Ghost Updates

-As a client, you probably care about your Ghost updates.
-This is the place to see about what manage our updates.
+As a client, you care about your Ghost updates.
+This is the place to see how we manage updates.
 Under the hood, many updates are happening all the time.
-Here are the major ones:
+Here are some of them:

 - Docker engine | 18.09.1 | 2019-02-02

 - OS | Ubuntu 16.04.5 LTS Xenial | 2019-02-02

 Here is an example showing why we don't automatically update Ghost when it's released.
 We usually wait 2-3 days before applying updates to Ghost (and all our software packages really).
 This way, as a community we can catch emergency bugs that could emerge.